Sometimes mistakes serve as a catalyst… And blogs are modern day’s form of catharsis.

 Because of the power of the Ego, any mistake that others will witness often feels the worst… I can tell you that as soon as I realized my subject line flub, a wave of panic moved through my body, heat radiated from my head down to my toes, beads of sweat formed on my brow, and a sick feeling seeped into my gut as my heart sank.
 These days, in my yoga-sensitive body, my physical reactions have been quite telling of how powerful the mind can be.
 Thoughts in your brain can overtake everything, creating a hyper-focused fixation on something as ridiculous as anything.

 Beating your head against a wall and tossing and turning all night won’t help.
 Trust me.
 Recognizing, processing, re-framing and re-training your brain hopefully might.
-So as I move through my mistakes, which we all must do regardless of how trivial, let’s collectively resolve to give ourselves a little slack.
+So as I move through my mistakes, which we all must do regardless of how trivial, let’s collectively promise to give ourselves a little slack.
 Perfectionism is a losing battle, since as we all know, no one can be.
 It’s the antithesis of being human.

 So in hopes of moving forward, I will remind myself that “falling is good.”
 And now, let’s once again just “enjoy this moment.” 😉

 p.s.
 Please disregard any typos here, there and forever and ever…